 - Buying single stocks can give you more control over your portfolio and investment decisions.

 - With research and great timing, you may be able to spot a winning stock that goes on to increase its value many times over.

 - Be prepared for other factors that could disrupt the value of your pick and for losses in your portfolio, which may offset your gains.

-The Single Stock Debate
+The Single-Stock Debate

-Advocates for low-cost funds argue that investors are best off buying a diverse portfolio of stocks that emulates the market as a whole.
-Advocates for single stocks, on the other hand, appreciate the granular control of each investment and the portfolio as a whole.
+Advocates for low-cost funds argue that investors are best off buying a broad portfolio of stocks that emulates the market as a whole.
+On the other hand, advocates for single stocks appreciate the granular control of each investment and the portfolio as a whole.

-Examples of Single Stock Investment Success
+Examples of Single-Stock Investment Success

 Expect Offsetting Losses